philipturner/molecular-renderer/Documentation/render-process.md

 ![Render Process Diagram](./RenderProcessDiagram.png)

 Revision: offline rendering uses synchronous code instead of asynchronous handlers.
-There is no triple-buffering in the backend, because speed is not the primary design goal for offline renders.
+There is no triple-buffering in the backend, because speed is not the primary design goal for offline renderers.

 ## Rendering Performance